bytedeco/javacv/README.txt

         randomR.put(2, 0, randomR.get(2, 0)/f); randomR.put(2, 1, randomR.get(2, 1)/f);
         System.out.println(randomR);

-        // Objects allocated with a create*() or clone() factory method are automatically released
-        // by the garbage collector, but may still be explicitly released by calling release().
-        // You shall NOT call cvReleaseImage(), cvReleaseMemStorage(), etc. on objects allocated this way.
-        CvMemStorage storage = CvMemStorage.create();

         // We can allocate native arrays using constructors taking an integer as argument.
         CvPoint hatPoints = new CvPoint(3);

-        // Again, FFmpegFrameRecorder also exists as a more versatile alternative.
-        FrameRecorder recorder = new OpenCVFrameRecorder("output.avi", width, height);
-        recorder.start();

         while (frame.isVisible() && (grabbedImage = grabber.grab()) != null) {
             cvClearMemStorage(storage);